snu-mllab/preemptive-robustification/README.md

 ## Requirements

 All Python packages required are listed in `requirements.txt`.
-To install these packages, run the following commands:
+To install these packages, run the following commands.

 ```bash
 conda create -n preemp-robust python=3.7